 Cleansing your skin is necessary to prevent excess oil and bacteria buildup, but over-cleansing it can be damaging.
+Stripping your skin of too much natural oils isn’t healthy either, leaving your skin feeling extra tight and flakey.
 What are you supposed to do then?
 Your best bet is to still cleanse twice a day daily, but stick to gentle natural ingredients that will still purify your skin.

 Avoid harsh synthetic detergents such as sodium laureth sulfate and sodium lauryl sulfate.
 They can be contaminated with 1,4-dioxane and are also harsh on skin.
 Instead, stick to plant-derived ingredients that naturally take out bacteria and grime without stripping your skin.

 Choose a pH-balanced herbal cleanser to restore a soft, radiant complexion.
 Oil cleansing with an antioxidant-rich argan oil cleanser will benefit all skin types, and clear away makeup and excess oil.
 If your skin still feels greasy and you’re looking for that deep cleanse, pick face washes for oily skin that contain ingredients like willow bark, tea tree, or bamboo charcoal.

 Fatty acids are essential for your skin health, regardless of your skin type.
 They prevent moisture from evaporating from your skin cells.
 Fatty acids also make up your acid mantle, so boosting your fatty acid reserve can bring your skin back to a healthy balance.
 Here are some more benefits of fatty acids for skin.

 Omega 3 fatty acids protect skin against harmful UV radiation (they work best with an additional protective layer of sunblock on top!) and are abundant in chia seed and flaxseed oil.
 They’re ideal ingredients to include in an anti-aging skin care routine.